PythonB85/Virtual-Mauzin/CLOUD_DEPLOYMENT_GUIDE.md

 The app should load.
 Click "Start Broadcast" and check if you get a Broadcaster ID.

 ### 3. Test Full Flow
-1. Open broadcaster on one device
+1. Open broadcaster on one device (only one broadcaster allowed at a time!)
-2. Copy the Broadcaster ID
+2. Click "Start Broadcast"
 3. Open listener on another device
-4. Paste the ID and connect
+4. Click "Join Broadcast" - it will auto-connect
 5. Start broadcasting audio

+**Note:** The app now uses a fixed ID system (`main-broadcast`).
+This means:
+- Only **one** broadcaster can be active per server instance.
+- If a second person tries to broadcast, they will get a connection error.
+- All listeners automatically connect to the active broadcaster.

 ---